Emmeric Ong

-Emmeric Ong Yu Min (born 25 January 1991) is a Singaporean professional footballer who plays as a defender for Singapore Premier League club Tanjong Pagar United.
+Emmeric Ong Yu Min (born 25 January 1991) is a Singaporean former professional footballer who played as a defender for most recently for Singapore Premier League club Tanjong Pagar United.

+Emmeric retired from professional football on 1 February 2026.

 Club career

 Hougang United

 Emmeric got his break in the S.League when he was still registered as a Prime league player with Hougang United in 2011.

 Young Lions

 Commanding a starting spot and impressing the coaches, Emmeric caught the eyes of the national youth setup.
 He then moved to Young Lions as part of the Sea Games Preliminary Squad during the mid season transfer window.
 National Service commitments meant that Emmeric was ruled out of the Sea Games and was enlisted to the Army on 3 November 2011.
 Subsequent years followed in the S.League with the Young Lions, however, appearances were limited due to NS commitments.
 In 2013, Emmeric was reunited with then Hougang United coach Aide Iskandar.
 He then started the season as first choice centre back for the Young Lions, making 7 appearances before suffering an ACL injury and was ruled out of the season.